metabarcoding/obitools4-doc/content/docs/file_format/sequence_files/genbank/_index.md

 url: "/formats/genbank"
 ---

-# The *GenBank* flat file format
+# The *GenBank* Flat File format

-The [GenBank Flat File Format](https://www.ncbi.nlm.nih.gov/nuccore) is a widely used text-based format for storing nucleotide sequence data and their associated annotations.
-It is maintained by the National Center for Biotechnology Information (NCBI) and serves as a primary repository for sequence data in the United States.
+The [GenBank Flat File format](https://www.ncbi.nlm.nih.gov/genbank/samplerecord/) is a widely used text-based format for storing nucleotide sequence data and their associated annotations.
+It is maintained by the [National Center for Biotechnology Information (NCBI)](https://www.ncbi.nlm.nih.gov/) and serves as a primary repository for sequence data in the United States.

 ## Overview